 Graduates of Luther College are individuals with disciplined and inquisitive minds, equipped to understand and confront a changing society, and committed to using their talents to serve the common good.
-As a liberal arts college of the church, Luther seeks to ensure that all students will grow in knowledge, abilities, and mature in values during their undergraduate years and be motivated to continue this growth throughout their lives.
-The college expects students to pursue these goals in both independent and collaborative settings.
+The college expects students to pursue goals of learning and growth in both independent and collaborative settings.
 It provides an environment in which students are active participants in shaping their intellectual and personal development.

 As a liberal arts college, we expect our students to demonstrate a breadth of knowledge, including understanding major intellectual, artistic, and social landmarks in human history and also how to use the methodologies from different disciplines.
 We also expect our students to demonstrate a depth of knowledge in a particular area (i.e., a major).